 In the Grail Quest, Arthur identifies an event that marks the end of his community.
 Moreover, his assessment is absolutely correct; Whetter asserts that, “...the Grail Quest represents a spiritual and critical test for Launcelot and the Round Table fellowship, a test that most of the knights obviously fail and that both highlights previous sins and foreshadows the post-Grail sinful decline of the fellowship” (Whetter, 158-159).
 Once the deeply held shortcomings of the members of the Round Table are brought to light, the system can no longer operate as it once had.
 The veil has been lifted (the true situation revealed) which causes chaos.

 The Grail Quest, as the most religious episode in the book, offers unique insight into the moral climate (or lack thereof) of the Round Table.
 Eugѐne Vinaver and his successors interpret Malory’s treatment of the Grail Quest as evidence that the author views the quest as an “intrusion” upon the story—that the only focus should be on the secular, material world (Vinaver, 1977).
 Such an interpretation fails to address why Malory included the section at all, however, if he had indeed viewed the quest so disparagingly.
 That being said, Malory definitely does not treat the quest as a sacred example of the metaphysical realm’s superior positioning over the physical, which is why I propose that one can use Vinaver’s assertion as a starting point to form a more nuanced understanding of these episodes in the overall story.
-Malory does not see the quest as an intrusion upon the rest of the story, but he does use it to draw to light that it is an intrusion upon the Round Table: the system which Arthur has created has no room for a spiritual awakening (positive or negative) and the knights’ failure to attain the Grail is just as detrimental to the sustainment of the Round Table as their success would have been.
-For Arthur’s knights, the Grail Quest is diminished to its most materialistic attributes (the hunt for a cup) which is also a revelation of the state of their underlying community.
+Malory does not see the quest as an intrusion upon the rest of the story, but he does use it to draw to light that it is an intrusion upon the Round Table: the system which Arthur has created has no room for a spiritual awakening (positive or negative), and the knights’ failure to attain the Grail is just as detrimental to the sustainment of the Round Table as their success would have been.
+For Arthur’s knights, the Grail Quest is diminished to its most materialistic aim (the hunt for a cup), which is also a revelation of the state of their underlying community.
 Indeed, the materialistic, physical nature of the quest is the clearest indication of the ultimate temporality of the Round Table itself.
 Because it cannot adapt to changes in an organic, viable sort of manner, it is doomed to crumble.
 There is nothing transcendent (no life-giving soul) to sustain the knightly community throughout (and beyond) time.